writethedocs/www/docs/index.rst

 Mailing List
 ~~~~~~~~~~~~

-We have mailings for our Monthly Newsletter, North American Conferences, and European Conferences
+We have mailing lists for our Monthly Newsletter,
+North American Conferences,
+and European Conferences.
 They are low traffic,
 and only send occasional community and event updates.